-- Airborne salinity (S0-S3)
+Airborne salinity (S0-S3)

 	Unfortunately, both the environmental and corrosion rate methods require measurements to be taken over a year to obtain representative average values.
 In most situations this will not be possible or practical at the design stage, so in the absence of a scientific approach, a judgement needs to be made.
-Fortunately, ISO 12944-2 provides a relationship between classifications C1-C5 and descriptions of typical environments that may be used in the absence of measured data.
+Fortunately, EN ISO 12944-2 provides a relationship between classifications C1-C5 and descriptions of typical environments that may be used in the absence of measured data.

 	Classification by environment

-The relationship between corrosion category and typical environments presented in ISO 12944-2 is reproduced below.
+	The relationship between corrosion category and typical environments presented in EN ISO 12944-2 is reproduced below.
 It is a good starting point and in many cases is used by designers without further corroboration.

 	|Corrosion category||Typical environment|